amillane/DataTrailblazing/_projects/geocache.md

 physical effort that will be needed to get to the cache while a cache’s “Difficulty” rating indicates the amount of effort that will go into solving or finding the cache.
 Some geocaches are as large as a boulder, others are as small as a thimble.
 When a geocacher finds a geocache they have the option to grant that cache a “favorite”, similar to a “like” on social media.
-The goal of our analysis is to determine whether a cache’s Terrain or Difficulty rating affects the number of favorites it receives.
+Sam and I wanted to determine whether a cache’s Terrain or Difficulty rating affects the number of favorites it receives.

 ![An example of a geocache on BYU campus.
 This cache has a Terrain and Difficulty rating of 2, is size ”Other”, and has received 48 favorites to date](https://github.com/amillane/DataTrailblazing/blob/master/assets/images/posts/geocache/cache_page_example.png?raw=true "Spherical Miracle")